OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:51

-So they shook the dust off their feet in protest against them and went to Iconium.
+So they shook the dust from their feet as a testimony against them and proceeded to Iconium.

 ## Acts 13:52